GREAT HALL PROJECT

 Restrooms are located on Level 5 on both the north and south ends of the Terminal and on Level 6 on the north end of the Terminal as well as near Public Service Credit Union and Cantina.
 The easiest way to get from one end of the Jeppesen Terminal to the other is to walk through the baggage claim areas on both sides of Level 5.
 If you need assistance, please ask a customer service agent or Ambassador.

 Ground transportation options such as taxis and rental car shuttles still pick up on Level 5 on the east and west side.
-Ride sharing services such as Uber or Lyft pick-up on the east and west side of Level 6.
-These passengers should go to the door specified by the driver.
+Ride app pickup (Lyft/Uber) is on the east and west side Island 5 Level 5.

 Inside the Terminal, the information counters for Epic Mountain Express, SuperShuttle and Green Ride Colorado Shuttle have all relocated to Level 5 on the northeast side near north security.
 All rental car counters have been removed.
 If you have a car reservation, go directly to east or west side of Level 5 and follow signage to your rental car shuttle.
 For reservations, please call the rental company of your choice to check availability.